-- MBIE will adhere to the Ministry Guidelines in respect of disclosure under the Criminal Disclosure Act, and in respect of the process for appeals.
+20. MBIE will adhere to the Ministry Guidelines in respect of disclosure under the Criminal Disclosure Act 2008, and in respect of the process for appeals.

 Working with other enforcement agencies

-- The NZ Customs Service and Police also have a role in enforcing intellectual property laws.
-Some of the information that may be obtained during IPR investigations may also be of interest to other enforcement or regulatory agencies that deal with matters such as product safety (consumer products, pharmaceuticals, food), organised crime, and money laundering.
+21. The New Zealand Customs Service and Police also have a role in enforcing intellectual property laws.
+Some of the information that may be obtained during Intellectual Property Right investigations may also be of interest to other enforcement or regulatory agencies that deal with matters such as product safety (consumer products, pharmaceuticals, food), organised crime, and money laundering.

 Evaluation and review

-- These guidelines will be reviewed on a regular basis, and adjusted according to changes in MBIE priorities and emerging trends or issues of concern.
+24. These guidelines may be reviewed on a regular basis, and adjusted according to changes in MBIE priorities and emerging trends or issues of concern.